replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 The first thing you'll see when you log in to the Admin Console is the Node Management screen.
-This is where you can add additional nodes to the SlackerNews Embedded Cluster.
+This is where you can add additional nodes to the cluster embedded with SlackerNews.
 Node management is the first step in the install process because not all applications can run on a single node.

 ![Admin Console Node Managemet Interface](../assets/node-management.png)